Skip to main content

 }

-• Put long-lived persona and behavior rules in the start node role message.
+• Put long-lived persona and behavior rules in the global role_instruction

-• Use task messages in each node for stage-specific goals and instructions.
+• Use task_instruction in each node for node-specific goals and instructions

 JSON